Practice Area FAQs

 - Economic damages: awarded as a direct result of financial loss, including medical bills, lost wages, property damage, and more.

 - Non-economic damages: includes non-financial hardships like mental distress, pain and suffering, and loss of companionship, reputation or enjoyment of life.

 - Punitive damages: includes penalties or fines awarded to the defendant on top of the above damages.
 These are reserved for particularly egregious or reckless offenses.

 Again, any damages awarded are entirely dependent on several different factors.
 At Lloyd & Lloyd, we take great care to walk you through the process and fight for what’s rightfully yours.
 If you have questions about whether you even have a valid lawsuit, we offer free consultations as well.

-What do you do if you get in a wreck with a semi truck?
+What do you do if you get in a crash with a semi truck?

-As with all wrecks, first make sure everyone’s safe and immediately call 911.
-A wreck with a semi is much more likely to result in serious injury or at least a totaled vehicle.
+As with all crash, first make sure everyone’s safe and immediately call 911.
+A crash with a semi is much more likely to result in serious injury or at least a totaled vehicle.

 When you exchange information with the truck driver, make sure you get their name, the name of their superior, and the contact information for the appropriate party or department that deals with traffic incidents.